z-l-p/film-projector-retrofit/docs/index.md

 	- DVB01 (COM) on right side of board -> red wire of 50cm power cable
 	- (You will terminate the 50cm power cable in a later step)

-1. Mount the battery box.
-Flip it over and orient it so the tabs on the bottom engage with the slots on the projector chassis.
+1. Mount the battery box: Flip it over and orient it so the tabs on the bottom engage with the slots on the projector chassis.
 There are 2 holes on top for M3 x 5mm screws.
 (The right hole is hard to reach, but you can detach part of the auto-load mechanism to reach it.)
-The velcro will hold the battery in the box (max battery size about 155 x 46 x 30 mm).
+The velcro strap will hold the battery in the box (max battery size about 155 x 46 x 30 mm).

-1. 3D-print the cable clips (eiki\_cable\_clip.stl) and install in the projector chassis with M3 x 5mm screws (PHOTO OF LOCATIONS).
+1. 3D-print the cable clips (eiki\_cable\_clip.stl) and install in the projector chassis with M3 x 5mm screws.
 You will use these to route the cables along the sides of the projector chassis.
 The clip in the upper right side also needs a mount (eiki\_cable\_clip\_mount.stl) to attach to the unthreaded hole where it belongs.
 Use a longer (10mm+) M3 screw for this clip.

-1. 3D-print the terminal block mount (eiki\_terminal\_block\_mount.stl) and screw it onto the projector chassis using an M3 x 5mm+ screw.
+1. 3D-print the terminal block mount (eiki\_terminal\_block\_mount.stl) and screw it onto the projector chassis using an M3 x 25mm screw.
+NOTE: You may need to tap this hole to make sure it is fully threaded.
+The screw should extend through the chassis and emerge on the other side, inside the lamphouse.
+(We will use this later.)

 1. Cut two 6-position segments of eurostrip terminal block.
 Insert jumpers into the right side of each strip.
 Use red paint to mark one strip as positive and one as negative. (see later photos)